gotenks82/themiddleman/README.md

 * [Akka](https://akka.io/) as actor-model framework
 * [Swagger](https://swagger.io/) for api documentation
-* this project: [alexslist](https://github.com/gotenks82/alexslist) will integrate with the middleman service
+* this project: [alexslist](https://github.com/gotenks82/alexslist) will integrate with the middleman service the integration was done on the branch: "feature/middleman_integration"